abigalekim/old_website/_pages/courses.md

 Extracurriculars: HCI research (with Dr. Afsaneh Doryab), TA for 15-122 (Principles of Imperative Computation)

 #### Reflection
- Never again!
-To elaborate more, it was a ton of work for someone who was still adjusting to college.
+The workload ended up being too much for someone who was still adjusting to college.
 Partially because I was so hung up on other work, I really struggled in 15-251 and 15-150.
 I got very little sleep, didn’t eat properly, and didn’t stay in touch with friends that I had made in the previous semester.
-So yeah, never again…

 That being said, I really enjoyed TAing 122.
 It was the highlight of my semester and I loved going to office hours, lab, and recitation and trying to be the best TA I could be.
 Also, the research I worked on ended up turning into a soon to be published paper, so that was excellent (honestly, could not have been done without my research mentor, who was very understanding of the chaos I had put myself into).

-### Summer 2019
+## Summer 2019
 I relocated to Seattle to participate in the Amazon Future Engineer internship, working under the Content Experience team.
 Although I figured out that web development wasn’t my thing during the internship, I was blessed with a super supportive team/organization (shoutout to Ohad, Dave, David, Jay, Osai, and Ryan!), and enjoyed the high-impact work I was assigned.

+#### Reflection
-Notes on workload/reflection: I found the workload for my internship pretty reasonable, although I did work extra hours for the first few weeks, since I thought I had to.
+I found the workload for my internship pretty reasonable, although I did work extra hours for the first few weeks, since I thought I had to.
 I ended up doing much more than the expected amount of internship work, but I was able to relax for the last couple of weeks of my internship, which was really nice.

 #### Three Things I Learned
 - Ask your coworkers for help!
 Especially if this is your first work experience, your mentors get that it’s difficult to get adjusted to industry work when you’ve only been in school.
 - Although large codebases are very intimidating at first, they are usually easier to understand than you think they are (and if you’re having trouble, see point 1).
 - Playing Tetris 99 on a large TV is significantly more fun than playing on a tiny Nintendo Switch screen.

-### Fall 2019
+## Fall 2019
 - 15-213: Introduction to Computer Systems
 - 15-210: Parallel and Sequential Data Structures and Algorithms
 - 15-259: Calculus in Three Dimensions